lucylow/Starfish/README.md

 ### Technical - In Production

-Use [Barge](https://github.com/oceanprotocol/barge) to run Ocean Protocol components on local machine to run in production
+Use [Ocean Protocol's Barge](https://github.com/oceanprotocol/barge) to run Ocean Protocol components on local machine to run in production

     Your marketplace/publisher app
     Aquarius